 Port Royal is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of South Carolina.
 With a population of 13,235 people and three constituent neighborhoods, Port Royal is the 40th largest community in South Carolina.
 Much of the housing stock in Port Royal was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Port Royal economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Port Royal, where the median household income is $49,797.00.

 Port Royal real estate is some of the most expensive in South Carolina, although Port Royal house values don't compare to the most expensive real estate in the U.S.

-26.95% of the workforce is employed in the armed forces, making the military a huge focus of life in Port Royal, employing 27.51% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Retail industries employ 15.78% and 13.68% of the civilian workforce, respectively.
+26.95% of the workforce is employed in the armed forces, making the military a huge focus of life in Port Royal.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Healthcare and Construction industries respectively employ 14.72% and 13.10% of the civilian workforce.

 Port Royal, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the town.

-One of the nice things about Port Royal is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about Port Royal is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in Port Royal is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.